2i2c-org/infrastructure/docs/tutorials/setup.md

 Install pre-commit [pre-commit installation instruction](https://pre-commit.com/#introduction)

-In the root of the checked out `infrastructure` repo run the below ton install the local pre-commit hooks.
+In the root of the checked out `infrastructure` repo run the below to install the local pre-commit hooks.

 ```